 Delta $400.00 one person or $450.00 for two, $500 for three, however with three it gets crowded and will limit fishing methods.
-Payments: checks or PayPal in advance and cash only the day of the trip. * Mark will provide a free one year’s subscription to Bass Angler Magazine for every client, but might need a reminder.
+Payment: checks or PayPal in advance and cash only the day of the trip. * Mark will provide a free one year’s subscription to Bass Angler Magazine for every client, but might need a reminder.
 Before heading to the lake please fill out and sign the Release Waiver and Agreement

 Typical day lasts from first light to about 3:00pm, no discounts for starting late or coming in early.
 Times do vary depending on the time of year and the mood of the fish.

 Be sure to have a valid California fishing license.
 Wear sunscreen and adequate clothing for the day and be sure to bring your camera.